HoldemPokerTools/RangeAssistant/README.md

 <img src="https://user-images.githubusercontent.com/42975160/92992469-1a0c7900-f4e3-11ea-844b-5241be5b4daf.png" alt="Range Assistant app" width="300">

-- Create complex, balanced preflop ranges
+- Create complex, balanced preflop ranges with up to 12 customisable actions
+- Simple interface with drag-to-copy support
-- Uses an RNG to select the action for a given combo based on configurable percentages
+- RNG based action selection for a given combo
 - Store virtually unlimited ranges for any preflop situation or opponent type
-- Export ranges to share with the poker community
+- Save and export ranges to share with the poker community
-- Desktop app runs on OS X and Windows
+- Available on OS X and Windows

 ## Credits